 - use Flatten Copy button to flatten a PDF file with annotations

 - use Link button to copy a special URL link of a single selected file to clipboard.
 This URL link will have a special prefix gropen:// and will contain a full internal path to a selected file inside GoodReader's file storage.
-Any other iPhone application that is capable of opening URL links (for example, todo-type or notebook-type app) can use this URL link to automatically launch GoodReader and open a file being linked.
+Any other iOS app that is capable of opening URL links (for example, todo-type or notebook-type app) can use this URL link to automatically launch GoodReader and open a file being linked.
 For example, you can create a "Read this book" todo task in a todo application and associate an URL link with this task in such a way that tapping this URL link in that other application will launch GoodReader and open this file of interest.
 If you invoke the Link action with several selected files, several URL links separated by line-breaks will be copied to clipboard.